 Erb’s palsy, also called brachial plexus birth palsy or Erb-Duchenne palsy, is a condition caused by nerve damage during the birthing process.

-Also known as brachial plexus palsy, Erb’s palsy results from damage to the brachial plexus.
-The brachial plexus is the network of nerves that send signals from the spine to the shoulders, arms and hands.
-Symptoms of Erb’s palsy are no feeling or weakness in the arm or shoulder.
+The brachial plexus is a network of nerves that send signals from the spine to the shoulders, arms, and hands.
+Erb’s palsy can develop if these nerves are pulled or stretched too hard.

 Causes of Erb’s Palsy

-- The baby’s head and neck pulling toward the side as the shoulders pass through the birth canal
+- Pulling the baby’s head or neck sideways as they pass through the birth canal during a difficult delivery

 - Pulling the baby’s shoulders during a head-first delivery

 - Pulling on the baby’s feet during a feet-first (breech) delivery, putting too much pressure on the infant’s arms

 - Shoulder dislocation or fractures in the collarbone (clavicle)

 All of the actions listed above may be considered medical negligence.
 Doctors, nurses, and other medical professionals who use too much force during delivery can cause preventable cases of Erb’s palsy.